Kriss Akabusi: Early life

 Born in Paddington to Nigerian parents who were studying in London, Akabusi would later be brought up in foster care with his brother Riba, after their parents returned to their country when he was four.
 Due to the outbreak of the Nigerian Civil War in 1967, Akabusi was unable to stay in contact with his parents, although he would later be reunited with his mother in his teens.
 She was determined that her son should settle in Nigeria, but while Akabusi was keen to make up for lost time with the rest of his family, he remained in the United Kingdom, eventually visiting the African nation when he was twenty-one.
 He attended Edmonton County School.

 It was during this time that Akabusi, who is of Igbo heritage, changed his first name from 'Kezie' to 'Kriss'.
 He told an interviewer in 2002: "I decided to make a new start and part of that new start was to have a new name.
 I spelt my name with a 'K' because I didn't want to change my initials and I want to have some connections with my past.
 Kezie Akabusi was the connection to my past, but Kriss Akabusi is a connection with my future."

 Military career

 Akabusi joined the British Army in 1975, having a career in the Royal Corps of Signals before switching to the Army Physical Training Corps (as it was then called) in 1981.
 In 1990, when he was discharged into the reserves at the end of his army career he held the rank of Warrant Officer Class 2.
 It was during his tenure in the military that his potential in sports was discovered.

 Athletics career

-In 1983, Akabusi embarked upon an athletics career, initially specialising in the 400 metres, before switching to the 400 metres hurdles in 1987.
+In 1983, Akabusi embarked upon an athletics career, initially specialising in the 400 metres.
 As a member of the British 4 × 400 m relay team, Akabusi won a silver medal at the 1984 Olympic Games in Los Angeles.

+Akabusi became the British 400 metres champion after winning the British AAA Championships title at the 1988 AAA Championships.
+He was also the British 400 metres hurdles champion after winning the 1992 AAA Championships.